Website designed & produced by Fiona Curtis

 2013 Annual Meeting Poll

 The current population is approximately 1000 and there are less than 400 properties.
-The village has two excellent two Public Houses and a number of facilities for hire as well as an eclectic mix of small shops.
+The village has an excellent Public House (the Withies Inn), a very popular Thai restaurant (Lemongrass at what was the Harrow) and a number of facilities for hire as well as an eclectic mix of small shops.

 Compton Village Website